verinovatechnologies/SQLiteBlazorWasmLocalStorage/README.md

 ### Instlallation and use

-1. Install the lastest [SQlite in WebAssembly helper NuGet package](https://www.nuget.org/packages/SqliteWasmHelper/) or reference the `SqliteWasmHelper` project.
+1. Install the lastest [SQlite in WebAssembly helper NuGet package](https://www.nuget.org/packages/SQLiteBlazorWasmLocalStorage/) or reference the `SQLiteBlazorWasmLocalStorage` project.
 This automatically installs all necessary dependencies:
-    1. `SqliteWasmHelper`
+    1. `SQLiteBlazorWasmLocalStorage`
     1. [Entity Framework Core and the SQLite provider](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Sqlite.Core/)
     1. The [SQLitePCLRaw.bundle](https://www.nuget.org/packages/SQLitePCLRaw.bundle_e_sqlite3/) for running SQLite in WebAssembly
 1. Add the following to the `.csproj` file for your Blazor WebAssembly project (it can be added to an